COAL MINING PIONEERS

 Jairus Collins was a long tine resident, home owner and business man of Bramwell, West Virginia.
 He owned two of present day historic houses in Bramwell.
 Both still stand in restored conditions.
 He was known for his many successful coal operators He also served as treasurer and director of the Pocahontas Operators Association.
 He was born to Hartwell and Louisa (Williams) Collins, natives of Alabama and of English ancestry.

 He served general manager for the Greenbrier Coal & Coke Company of McDowell.
 He also was once the general manager of the Louisville Coal & Coke Company of Goodwill.
 He was one of the organizers of the Pocahontas Operators Association, with headquarters a Bluefield, and was a active representative of thes operators in handling several strikes in the Pocahonta fields.

 Mr. Collins was a member of the democratic party.
 He was once a candidate for the State Senate.
 He also served as treasurer of the Episcopal Church at Bramwell.
 In 1902, he married Miss Blanch Dudley (1881 - 1910 ).
 Blanche Dudley Collins was the daughter of Andrew Dudley.
 They were maried in the town of Bramwell, WV.
 They had two children: Jairus, Jr. and daughter Virginia C.

-Jairus Collins was the son of Hartwell and Louise Williams Collins of Clayton, Alabama.
-Jairus Collins and brother Justus Collins were coal operators with mines in McDowell, Mercer, Raleigh, and Kanawha Counties.
+The Collins brothers parents were Hartwell and Louise Williams Collins of Clayton, Alabama.
+Jairus Collins and brother, Justus Collins were coal operators with mines in West Virginia counties, McDowell, Mercer, Raleigh, and Kanawha.